dagronslayer/meshtastic-bash-scripts/README.md

 Grep any unique parameter from the `meshtastic --nodes` results and run a traceroute on the row it matches.
 No more manually searching for hex node ids.

 # mtrl.sh <node name, short name, id...>
-Run traceroutes on a defined inteval (default is every 15 minutes).
+Run traceroutes on a defined interval (default is every 15 minutes).
 Logs the results in a directory it creates (./logs).

 # mtrl_stats.sh
 Quick stats on mtrl results.
 This also returns the mean SNR.
 Useful for evaluating recorded improvement with different antennas, etc. Requires bc